tobeyadr/mailhawk/readme.txt

 5. Prevent abusers from tarnishing your sender reputation by blacklisting offenders.

 == Changelog ==

+= 1.2 (2022-05-04) =
+* ADDED Telemetry for notifying admins when they are nearing their send limit
+* FIXED Resend/Retry bulk actions not working in the email log

 = 1.1.2 (2022-05-04) =
 * TWEAKED Changes to how the whitelist & blacklist function.